Professor Joel Sheesley

 ART 241.
 Sophomore Cornerstone.
 A discussion of art and artists, theological views of artistry, and art theory in the 20th and 21st centuries.
 These are examined in light of various traditional Christian views of the relationship of the Christian person to culture.
 We explore how theological and cultural attitudes, along with artistic theories and methods, can shope the form and direction of artistic work.
 Each student is encouraged to evaluate and develop his/her own method or response to God, the created world, and cultural realities, through artistic means.
 (2)

 ART 251.
 History of Art & Architecture I (Ancient – 1700).
 Introduction to select periods of art and architecture from cave paintings to the cusp of the modern era (c, 1700), including Ziggurats, Pyramids, Israelite visual culture, Greek and Roman art, Byzantine icons and Gothic Cathedrals, the art of the Renaissance, Reformation and Baroque.
 Enrollment priority will be given to Art Majors.
+Taking ART 351 immediately after this course is recommended (but not required).
+Offered every Fall semester.
 (4)

 ART 302.
 The Understanding of Art.
 The origin and development of the fine arts; the functional and aesthetic qualities of art.
 Only one section of 101, 102, or 302 may be taken for credit towards graduation requirements.
 For transfer and upper division students.
 Meets art portion of the Literature and the Arts cluster general education requirement.
 (2)